 - Demonstrating that an organisation implements and actively maintains its ISMS.

-- Senior management is actively involved in ensuring that the ISMS is fit for purpose.
+- Senior management actively ensures that the ISMS is fit for purpose.